purathoot/expense-tracker-app/README.md

-# Expense Tracker Frontend
+# Expense Tracker App

 ## Overview

 The Expense Tracker Frontend is a web application built with SvelteKit for managing and monitoring personal finances through a user-friendly interface.
 It interacts with the backend API to enable users to log, view, update, and categorize their expenses.

-## Table of Contents
+## Installation

 1. [Installation] Use the `make setup` command for running the application
-2. After running Api endpoints available on http://localhost:5173/
+2. After running the application  available on http://localhost:5173/

-## Installation

 ### Prerequisites